Bachelor of Arts (Honours) in Landscape Architecture

 Under the latest amendment of the By-Law of Hong Kong Institute of Landscape Architects (HKILA), students enrolled in this programme are eligible to be elected as a student member of the HKILA.
 Apart from taking up job opportunities, graduates may also consider pursuing their professional career by enrolling in a professional degree in landscape architecture either locally or abroad that is accredited by the HKILA.
 Upon completion of such an accredited degree programme and attaining the prescribed amount of relevant work experience, graduates may enter the professional practice examination set out by the HKILA, the passing of which is a requirement for election as a professional member of the Institute.
 To be a Registered Landscape Architect under the Landscape Architects Registration Ordinance, one must be a professional member of the HKILA or a landscape architectural body accepted by the Landscape Architects Registration Board.

 Study Subsidy Scheme for Designated Professions/Sectors

 This programme is in the Government's Study Subsidy Scheme for Designated Professions/Sectors (SSSDP).
 Please click here for more details.
-Admission to the subsidised places will be through the Joint University Programmes Admissions System (JUPAS) while admission to the self-financed places can be made through VTC Web-based Admissions System.
+Admission to the subsidised places for Year 1 Entry will be through the Joint University Programmes Admissions System (JUPAS) while admission to the self-financed places for Year 3 Entry can be made through VTC Web-based Admissions System.

 JUPAS Catalogue No.: JSSV03